bioforensics/lusSTR/README.md

 *  The full sequences are filtered to the UAS region before the annotation step.
 The number of bases to remove is determined based on the specified kit.
 *  Once the sequences are filtered to the UAS region, any duplicated sequences are removed and their reads are summed in with the remaining sequence ```Reads``` column.
 NOTE: This step can be skipped with the ```--nocombine``` flag.

-Further, a second table (labled as ```*_flanks_anno.txt```) containing information related to the flanking sequences surrounding the UAS sequence region is also produced with the following columns:
+Further, a second table (labeled as ```*_flanks_anno.txt```) containing information related to the flanking sequences surrounding the UAS sequence region is also produced with the following columns:
 *  Sample ID
 *  Project ID
 *  Analysis ID (same as Project ID)